humdrum-tools/humdrum-documentation/guide/ch20/index.md

 ------------------------------------
 Section labels can be used in a wide number of applications.
 By way of illustration, here are a few pipeline processes involving section labels.
-First, we might ask the question \-- how does the user know what sections labels are present in a document?
+First, we might ask the question &mdash; how does the user know what sections labels are present in a document?
 This is a task for
 <span class="unix">grep</span>:
 `grep '^\*>'` *file*